savver/NanoPi-M4-benchmark/README.md

 	and 70-80 Mb/s if -b 0 (very strange).
 	external server in the Internet 300+ Mb/s TCP (Intenet channel not greater 400 Mb/s), and same small speed with UDP
+	- gpio: toggle freq is 500KHz (state change freq is 1MHz), python lib get greater jitter than C lib, but even with C lib it's not good too (mcu has more better).

 stability: